 Mercury Glass Centerpiece Ideas

-Carry the mercury glass fun to your event tables for stunning centerpieces.
-Candles and lights reflect beautifully off the shininess of the mercury glass.
-Check out these mercury glass centerpiece ideas.
+When you're decorating with mercury glass for Christmas, carry the decoration to your event tables for stunning centerpieces.
+Candles and lights reflect beautifully off the shininess of the mercury glass, giving a twinkling effect perfect for holiday decorations.
+Check out these mercury glass centerpiece ideas that are sure to dazzle as Christmas décor for events.

 1. Tray Arrangement